Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Eggs are often praised for their exceptional nutritional value.
 They are a great source of high-quality protein, healthy fats, vitamins, and minerals.

 Protein: A medium-sized egg contains about 6 grams of protein, making it an excellent source of this essential nutrient.
-Proteins are the building blocks of ourbody, used to build and repair tissues, bones, and muscles.
+Proteins are the building blocks of our body, used to build and repair tissues, bones, and muscles.

 "Two large eggs contain roughly the same amount of protein as a three-ounce serving of meat."